We live in a time of unprecedented innovation. If you’re a coffee lover that’s pretty rad. Just take a look at these excellent travel coffee makers.

 The Propane Coffee Maker

-This type of coffee maker is similar to the one you have on your kitchen sink.
+This type of drip coffee maker is similar to the one you have on your kitchen sink.
 However, instead of relying on electricity, it uses propane fuel.
 This kind of device tends to be big and clunky, and I wouldn’t recommend it unless you have an RV and you want that more traditional cup of Joe.
-Both in terms of coffee flavor and convenience, there are better options out there.
+In terms of coffee flavor and convenience, there are better options.

 The Camp Coffee Pot Percolator